eriksjolund/podman-networking-docs/README.md

 __Side note 1:__ The quadlet configuration directive `PublishPort=` is not used.
 The port is in this example published by specifying the pasta `-t` option.

+__Side note 2:__ Due to how quadlet/systemd parses the configuration line, a percentage character needs to be escaped by prepending it with an extra percentage character.

+The percentage character should not be escaped when the network option is provided as a command-line option for `podman run`, for example `--network=pasta:-t,0.0.0.0%eth0/8080:8080`

 -------------